brightway-lca/brightway2/docs/configuration.rst

 Configuration
 =============

-Configuring Brightway2 is pretty easy - the only thing to do is to tell it where it can store data, logs, and exported files.
+Configuring Brightway2 is pretty easy - the only thing to do is to tell Brightway2 the location of a directory where it can store data, logs, and exported files.
 We call this directory the "data directory", and its structure is explained in detail below.
 The first thing Brightway2 needs is to know where it can save data and log files.
-This directory location, in addition to a number of other configuration variables, is managed by the ``config`` object.

 Configuration through the web interface
 ---------------------------------------